 Any student considering participating in basketball, softball, baseball, track or cheerleading at the Junior High or Senior High level MUST have a physical examination before beginning practice.
 Physical forms may be picked up at the school and must be signed by the parent before physicals will be given.
-If the physical is received after February 1, it is good for the remainder of that school year plus the next whole school year (expiring on the last day of school).
+It is important to use the Official MSHSAA form.
+Physicals are good for 2 calendar years.
+Students must turn in annual paperwork required by MSHAA each year before participation.